Bach Flower Therapy & the Flower Remedy System: How to Use Flowers to Heal and Balance Your Energy

 Choosing the right flower remedies

 When working with the flower remedies we talk about peeling the onion.
 We work by addressing the outer emotions first - so what emotions are you currently feeling right now?
 As these outer emotions unfold and become balanced, deeper emotional issues may come to the surface that were being submerged by the outer layer of emotions.
-A personalised combination bottle of flower remedies last around 3 week and during this time you should have noticed a shift in your emotions.
+A personalised combination bottle of custom Bach flower remedies lasts around 3 weeks and during this time you should have noticed a shift in your emotions.
 At this point you should review your emotions and decide which remedies are still needed and which you feel have come back into balance.

 Working with a Bach Flower Practitioner